BrunoDatoMeneses/AMOEBA3/documentation/usage.md

-# How to use AMOEBA
+# How to use ELLSA

-## What AMOEBA can do :
+## What ELLSA can do :
-AMOEBA is a learning function, and it does that by building a model of the function.
+ELLSA is a learning function, and it does that by building several local models that represent the learned function.

 The inputs of that function can be any amount of numerical variables (usually continuous, like the x and y coordinate in an Euclidian space), we call these variables Percepts.
 The output (result) of our function is a single, numerical variable (like whether or not that point in our Euclidian space has the colour red), we call this result Prediction, and the correct prediction is called Oracle.

- Amoeba can be asked to learn, or to provide a prediction, at any time.
+ ELLSA can be asked to learn, or to provide a prediction, at any time.
 Making it suitable for real time usage and lifelong learning.

 # Preparations
-First, make sure that you properly [installed AMOEBAonAMAK](installing.md), preferably with eclipse.
+First, make sure that you properly [installed ELLSAonAMAK](installing.md).

-Depending on your problem, determine what AMOEBA should learn, and from what.
+Depending on your problem, determine what ELLSA should learn, and from what.
 But keep in mind that an ellsa predict one variable, if you have multiple variables to predict, you'll need multiple ellsas.

 ## Create a config file
 A config file is a xml file used to initialize your ellsa.
 Most importantly it contain the list of percepts.

-You can use `utils/genFiles.py` to generate your xml file based on a list of percept. `python genFiles.py MySystem false px py` will create `MySystem.xml` (and `MySystem.msg`, but ignore it if you don't use [AMOEBA and ROS](rosbridge.md)) containing something looking like the following example :
+You can use `utils/genFiles.py` to generate your xml file based on a list of percept. `python genFiles.py MySystem false px py` will create `MySystem.xml` (and `MySystem.msg`, but ignore it if you don't use [ELLSA and ROS](rosbridge.md)) containing something looking like the following example :
 (if you don't want to use python, a java class doing the same job is available at `utils.XmlConfigGenerator`)
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>